saphir-travel/documentation/content/developer/reference/backend/views.rst

     if true, the field will not appear either in the active measures nor in the selectable measures (useful for fields that do not make sense aggregated, such as fields in different units, e.g. € and $).
+    If the value is a domain, the domain is evaluated in the context of the current row's record, if ``True`` the corresponding attribute is set on the cell.

 .. _reference/views/dashboard: